maxwolf621/AZ/az-104/Test/VNet.md

 The packet capture output (.cap) file can be saved in a storage account and/or on the target virtual machine.
 You can also filter the protocol, IP addresses, and ports when adding a packet capture.
 Keep in mind that the maximum duration of capturing sessions is 5 hours.

-## Create DNS Zone & Record
+## :warning: Create DNS Zone & Record

 :question: 4-29
 Your organization has a domain named `tutorialsdojo.com`.

 You want to host your records in Microsoft Azure.
 Which three actions should you perform?
+- Copy the Azure DNS A records
+- Create an Azure private DNS zone
+- Create an Azure public DNS zone
+- Update the Azure A records to your domain registrar
+- Update the Azure NS records to your domain registrar
+- Copy the Azure DNS NS records

+:a: :

 You can use Azure DNS to host your DNS domain and manage your DNS records.

 By hosting your domains in Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.

 Since you own tutorialsdojo.com from a domain name registrar you can then create a zone with the name tutorialsdojo.com in Azure DNS.
 Since you’re the owner of the domain, your registrar allows you to configure the Nameserver (NS) records to your domain allowing internet users around the world are then directed to your domain in your Azure DNS zone whenever they try to resolve tutorialsdojo.com.